 Brittney Wilson, RN, BSN, also known as The Nerdy Nurse, is a Clinical Informatics Nurse practicing in Georgia.
 In her day job she gets to do what she loves every day: combine technology and healthcare to improve patient outcomes.
 She can best be described as a patient, nurse and technology advocate, and has a passion for using technology to innovate, improve and simplify lives, especially in healthcare.
 Brittney is the author of The Nerdy Nurse’s Guide to Technology.
 She is a social media influencer and blogs about nursing, technology, healthcare, parenting and various lifestyle topics at TheNerdyNurse.com.
 You can also connect with her on twitter @TheNerdyNurse or Facebook The Nerdy Nurse.

 Was there a certain event that led you to choose nursing as a career?

 Originally I wanted to be a plastic surgeon.
 I went into nursing because I could start the career more quickly and it would give me a taste of what it would be like to work in healthcare.
 I quickly discovered that all the things that I liked about plastic surgery (improving quality of life, making people happy, helping people feel better about themselves, empowering women and children) were all a part of nursing.
 So even though I sort of stumbled onto the career, it ended up being the perfect career for me.

-Name 1 or 2 specific challenges you have faced in your career in nursing and the steps you took to overcome them?
+What challenges have you faced during your career, and what steps did you take to overcome them?

 During 2008 and 2009 I faced more personal and professional challenges than many face in a lifetime.
 I graduated nursing school, passed the NCLEX, started my first nursing job, moved into my first home, broke my leg, got married, unexpectedly suffered the loss of my mother, and had a baby.
 As if this wasn’t enough stress to cope with I was being bullied at work.